bhamer/async-repository/README.md

 #### Query Repositories
 I went back and forth between these two methods of implementation:
 - Define a query interface per domain type (e.g. for a Position type there would be an IPositionQueryRepository)
-- Create a generic query interface and add type-specific extension methods to that interface (e.g. have an IQueryRepository\<T\> and create extension methods like this GetPositionsAsync(this IQueryRepository\<Position\> repo, DateTime positionDate))
+- Create a generic query interface and add type-specific extension methods to that interface (e.g. have an IQueryRepository\<T\> and create extension methods like this: GetPositionsAsync(this IQueryRepository\<Position\> repo, DateTime positionDate))

 I picked the first option for a couple reasons.
 First, it's simpler to understand when you look at it.
 Second, and more importantly IMO, mocking repository methods for unit testing isn't naturally supported using extension methods.